Life Insurance with Aortic Stenosis or Regurgitation: What You Need to Know

 Aortic valve stenosis occurs when the valve between your aorta and heart chamber is narrowed and doesn’t open fully.

-The Mayo Clinic offers a complete review of this condition from a medical standpoint.
+The Mayo Clinic offers a complete medical review of this condition.

-It may be congenital such as a bicuspid aortic valve or acquired through calcification, degeneration aging of the valve.
+It may be congenital, such as a bicuspid aortic valve, or acquired through calcification, degeneration, or aging of the valve.

 Less frequently, rheumatic fever or endocarditis may be the cause.